Quick Notes to Communicate with Parents About Student Behavior

 Sometimes, it takes more energy than anything else we do.
-It’s so nice when the routine works well, the system is doing its job and the well oiled machine that can be a primary classroom is running smoothly.
+This routine works well, the system does its job and the primary classroom is running smoothly.
 Well, mostly smoothly.
 Ok… routinely with a little wackiness thrown in quite often. 😀

-There are those time when a lil’ one will just forget where s/he is and become a little monster-like, or monkey-around instead of doing actual classwork, or simply need a lot of extra practice on a skill that should now be mastered.
+For the times when a lil’ one forgot where s/he is and is a little monster-like, or monkey-around instead of doing actual classwork, or simply need a lot of extra practice on a skill that should now be mastered.
 These little rough patches can take their toll.
-But, with a little parent support – they can be kept to a minimum.
+Parent support keeps this to a minimum

 THE OOPS!
 NOTE

-The OOPS!
-NOTE lets parents know that their child’s tile (or clip, or whatever) was moved to red.
+When a child moves his/her tile to red and has a particularly challenging day, I send home the OOPS note.
 I detail the behavior on the notes section.
 I copy these on red copy paper.

 HELP PLEASE!

-The HELP PLEASE note is to let parents know their child is struggling with a particular skill.
+The HELP PLEASE FREE classroom form is to let parents know their child is struggling with a particular skill.
 I copy this one on orange and add details about what the child is having a hard time with along with any assignments or worksheets I think might help.

 INCOMPLETE WORK